awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

 You can use AWS Systems Manager to manage Amazon EFS clients and automate the tasks required to install or update the amazon\-efs\-utils package on your EC2 instances\.
 For more information, see [Using AWS Systems Manager to automatically install or update Amazon EFS clients](manage-efs-utils-with-aws-sys-manager.md)\.
 For issues with encryption, see [Troubleshooting Encryption](troubleshooting-efs-encryption.md)\.

-The following Linux distributions support `amazon-efs-utils:`
+The following Linux and Mac distributions support the Amazon EFS client \(the `amazon-efs-utils` package\)
 + Amazon Linux 2
 + Amazon Linux
 + Debian version 9 and newer
 + Fedora version 28 and newer
++ macOS Big Sur
++ OpenSUSE Leap, Tumbleweed
 + Red Hat Enterprise Linux \(and derivatives such as CentOS\) version 7 and newer
++ SLES 12, 15
 + Ubuntu 16\.04 LTS and newer

+For a complete list of supported Linux distributions that the package has been verified against, see the efs\-utils [README](https://github.com/aws/efs-utils/blob/master/README.md) on Github\.

-In the following sections, you can find out how to install amazon\-efs\-utils on your Linux instances\.
+In the following sections, you can learn how to install the Amazon EFS client on yourEC2 Linux or Mac instances\.